smko77/smko77.github.io/_pages/2024-Fall-seminar.md

 ### Talk 7
 * Title : The Atiyah-Hirzebruch spectral sequence
 * Abstract : We introduce the Atiyah-Hirzebruch spectral sequence, explaining where it comes from and how to apply it.
 Examples will include computations of K-theory groups.

+### Talk 8
+* Title : An introduction to E_n-Algebras
+* We will give the formal definitions of E_n-Algebras and relate these to factorisation homology.
+If possible, we will see some applications to deformation theory.